screwdriver-cd/screwdriver/design/build-cache.md

 ### Cache invalidation

-- [Proposed] Changing environment variables or secrets should invalidate existing caches.
-Mass invalidation can be avoided by including a hash of variables and secrets with the cache metadata.
-- [Proposed] The user should also be able to invalidate caches via the UI.
+- The user should also be able to invalidate caches via the UI.
+- Caches get invalidated and updated when there has been a change in the checksum of the caching target.

 ### Conflicts

+### On the build node

-Multiple caches trying to restore the same file/files will result in an error.
-Caches by default do not overwrite existing files or directories.
-This behaviour can be configured by setting selecting a merging strategy.
+Multiple caches trying to restore the same content can result in unpredictable behaviour.
+Caches are applied in the following order:

-The following merging strategies are defined for dealing with file conflicts when extracting cached data on ta local build node.

-1. merge: Compares creation time of files and directories.
-Recursively merges files and directories from multiple caches.
-Selects the *newest* version of a file.
-2. [Proposed] preserve: Compares creation time of files and directories.
-Recursively merges files and directories from multiple caches.
-Selects the *oldest* version of a file.
-3. reject: Fails the build if there are any file conflicts.
+1. Pipeline scope
+2. Event scope
+3. Job scope
+ 1. Ordered as they are ordered in the referencing job definition.

+ Cache extraction is a serial process.

+### On the server

+The build cache server implementation must be able to handle multiple concurrent write requests for the same cache.
+Only the last write must be persisted.

 ### Scoping